tahabandaw/Churn-Detection/README.md

 - Add support for batch processing of multiple customers.
 - Enhance the model with additional feature engineering and hyperparameter tuning.
 - Expand the Gradio interface for better user experience.
 ---

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

-## Contributors
-- Your Name (your.email@example.com)

-Feel free to suggest changes or contribute to the repository!